Setu, South Tangerang

 Setu is a town and an administrative district (kecamatan) within the city of South Tangerang, in Banten Province on Java, Indonesia (not to be confused with the district of the same name in Bekasi Regency).
-The district covers an area of 16.76 km^{2} and had a population of 66,225 at the 2010 Census and 84,178 at the 2020 Census; the official estimate as at mid 2023 was 91,513.
+The district covers an area of 16.76 km^{2} and had a population of 66,225 at the 2010 Census and 84,178 at the 2020 Census; the official estimate as of mid-2023 was 91,513.

 History

 Setu was previously part of Cisauk district before it was split off from the eastern part of the district in 2007.

 Communities

-Setu District is sub-divided into six urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2022, together with their postcodes.
+Setu District is sub-divided into six urban communities (kelurahan), listed below with their areas and their officially-estimated populations as of mid-2022, together with their postcodes.